eduardofischermath/homemade_graphs/ISSUES.md

 That is, it will have self.n+2 "digits", with the first and second on the left to mean the initial and final numbers, and the last self.n digits as bitmask for the presence of the self.n vertices.

+Performance: about 30% savings on memory, about 10% more in processing time.